learn-co-students/ruby-project-guidelines-austin-web-012720/README.md

   ## How to install & play
 Download and clone this repository.
 Run 'Bundle install' to install the required gems.
+Run 'rake db:migrate' to migrate tables to database.
 Run 'ruby  bin/run.rb'